IdolFest/sc-idolfest-website/src/markdown-pages/events/index.md

 # Schedule

 SC IdolFest will run from 11:30am to 8pm on August 12th!
+Doors open at 11am.

 <div style="font-size: 200%; margin-left: 32px; cellpadding: 8px;">